 - The Military Housing Privatization Initiative Tenant Bill of Rights highlights 5 important responsibilities for Service Members and their Families while they reside in privatized family housing. - 1.
-The responsibility to report in a timely manner any apparent environmental, safety, or health hazards of the home to the Landlord and any defective, broken, damaged, or malfunctioning building systems, fixtures, appliances, or other parts of the home, the common areas, or related facilities. - The responsibility to maintain standard upkeep of the home as instructed by the housing management office. - The FDMCH's Resident Guide lists the standards for upkeep of the home under Section 12, "Care of your Home" and is located on the www.fortdrummch.com website, under Resident Resources.
+The responsibility to report in a timely manner any apparent environmental, safety, or health hazards of the home to the Landlord and any defective, broken, damaged, or malfunctioning building systems, fixtures, appliances, or other parts of the home, the common areas, or related facilities. - 2.
+The responsibility to maintain standard upkeep of the home as instructed by the housing management office.